welcomedigital/nova-menu-builder/README.md

 Nova menu builder allows you to create a select field for custom models (ie Pages or Products).

-First, create a class that extends the `WelcomeDigital\MenuBuilder\Classes\MenuLinkable` class.
+First, create a class that extends the `Wdgt\MenuBuilder\Classes\MenuLinkable` class.

 Secondly, register the class in the constructor of `MenuBuilder` in `NovaServiceProvider`'s `tools()` function like so: